vyoussofzadeh/surface-atlas-FieldTrip-source-analysis/README.md

 source.Comment =  'atlas DK';
 save(fullfile(savetag1),'-struct', 'source'),
 ```
-3) Reload BS database, updated source should be appreared in BS panel of the selected database.
+3) Reload the BS database, the dummy source should be appreared in the panel.
 4) Export file to nii using BS (export to SPM8/12)
 This process can done using BS-GUI (File/Export to SPM8/12 (volume))